Learn how to make a simple syrup out of mint. It’s an easy quick process that you can use in your drinks or for baking cakes.

 When it comes to baking there’s nothing sadder than a dry cake.
 And at some point, it has happened to the best of bakers.

 To fix this problem, use syrup to moisten a dry cake!
-Infused syrups also adds a depth of flavor that compliments any cake recipe.
+Infused syrups also add a depth of flavor that compliments any cake recipe.

 Picture cinnamon simple syrup for a vanilla sponge cake or this mint simple syrup in a chocolate cake!

-The great news is that there’s isn’t a difference between simple syrup for drinks or cocktails or cakes.
+The great news is that there isn’t a difference between simple syrup for drinks or cocktails or cakes.

-4 — Let it sit for a few hours so that the flavors and moisture transfers to the cake layers.
+Step 4 — Let it sit for a few hours so that the flavors and moisture transfer to the cake layers.

-5 — For extra moisture, poke a few holes into the cake with a toothpick before adding in the syrup.
+Step 5 — For extra moisture, poke a few holes into the cake with a toothpick before adding the syrup.

-For more great infusing possibilities for simple syrups, check our a few of our other favorites below —
+For more great infusing possibilities for simple syrups, check out a few of our other favorites below —

 - Brown simple syrup — A richer and more caramel flavor, ideal for strong dark drinks